electron/bugbot/README.md

 /bugbot bisect [gistId] [goodVersion [badVersion]]
 ```

-- If no `gistId` is given, the issue body's `Testcase Gist URL` is used.
+- If no `gistId` is given, use the issue body's `Testcase Gist URL`.
-- If no `goodVersion` is given, an older Electron version is used.
+- If no `goodVersion` is given, use the issue body's `Last Known Working Electron Version` or an old version.
-- If no `badVersion` is given, the issue body's `Electron Version` is used.
-If that's missing too, the latest release is used.
+- If no `badVersion` is given, use the issue body's `Electron Version` or the latest release.

 ## Deployment